willbush/blog/content/blog/complex-appliances.md

 We're at the end of a long year of remodeling.
-There are lot of stories I could tell, but I feel like it's worth a mention to how painless it is to live without a garage disposal.
+There are lot of stories I could tell, but I feel like it's worth a mention to how painless it is to live without a garbage disposal.
 Another thing in my life I don't have to worry about.

 Old-school top load washing machine has been serving us well for the most part (Maytag MVWP575GW).
 The shift actuator assembly did go bad once.
 It was about